 12 Gauge Shotgun

-Any semi-automatic rifle with a detachable box magazine that fires an intermediate cartridge like 5.56x45mm NATO or 7.62x39mm will work well as a defensive rifle.
-You have greater round count and range than any of the previous three weapons, with more stopping power than a pistol and less recoil than a shotgun.
+Any semi-automatic rifle with a removable magazine that fires an intermediate cartridge like 5.56x45mm NATO or 7.62x39mm will work well as a defensive rifle.
+You will have greater round count and range than any of the previous three weapons, with more power than a pistol and less recoil than a shotgun.

 That may sound like a lot of guns, which is why it’s understandable if you initially don’t believe that you could acquire all of them for $1,500.
 However, you’ll soon find out that it’s possible.

 We’re going to cap off the .22 rifle at $175.
 The best model to buy in this price range will be the Marlin Model 60 (the Ruger 10/22 tends to be a tad more).

 The Marlin Model 60 is one of the most popular and easily customizable .22 rifles on the planet.
 It feeds from a tube magazine that runs underneath the barrel and holds 14 or 17 rounds of ammunition, depending on the version that you choose.